yvesdebeer/vuejs-shopping-cart/README.md

 Also check the console log for possible errors.
 One error you might get is a CORS blocked error because of a Cross-Domain request to your product service.
 In order to solve this you can install the Cors Chrome extension <https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf> and activate it.
 This works great in a development environment.
 Once we deploy to production, all components will be hosted on the same domain so that will not cause any problems.
+Alternatively you can also adapt your Mockoon service to return CORS headers upon request.
+To make this happen, goto the Mockoon 'Environment Settings' and enable CORS as well as 'Add CORS headers' to environment headers below'.

 ## 4. Add Bootstrap to your project